Castlery | Apr 21, 2023

-One of the key considerations is the size of rug to choose.
-This will be dependent on several other factors: the size of your dining room and the size of the dining table itself.
-For example, if you have a small four-person dining table then you don’t need a huge rug as this can dwarf the dining area and make it look small.
-Similarly, if you have a large dining table suitable for eight or ten diners, a small rug simply won’t be big enough and will get lost beneath the table surface.
+For example, if you have a small 4-person dining table, then you don’t need a huge rug as this can dwarf the dining area and make it look small.
+Similarly, if you have a large dining table suitable for 8 or 10 diners, a small rug won’t be big enough and will get lost beneath the table surface.

 Rugs generally come in standard sizes, which means it is possible to create a loose guide to what size rug goes with what kind of dining table.
-Below are some simple rules for matching rug sizes to your dining space.
+Here are some simple rules for matching rug sizes to your dining space:

 When picking the right rug, the general rule of thumb is to select one that leaves breathing room around your dining set-up.